Athens Mental Health Center Collection

 Titles of items in this collection reflect the name of the institution when that item was first created.

 This digital collection draws heavily from the Athens Mental Health Center records, a 74-cubic foot archival collection held by the Mahn Center for Archives and Special Collections at Ohio University Libraries.
 The digital collection represents only a small fraction of the material available for on-site use at the Mahn Center and also includes a limited amount of material from other collections and institutions, such as the Alan Geiger papers, the Southeast Ohio History Center, and the State Library of Ohio.
 Because the Athens Mental Health Center records contain thousands of Inquest of Lunacy records dating from 1874 to 1911, Ohio University Libraries is only able to digitize new records in this series upon request.
-In order to make a digitization request, please contact Bill Kimok.
+Please contact the Mahn Center to initiate a scan request.

 Why is some content redacted?